Doctor of Nursing Practice (DNP) Program

 1. MSN degree from an accredited school of nursing and currently employed as a certified nurse practitioner, clinical nurse specialist, nurse midwife or registered nurse anesthetist.

-2. Current unencumbered RN licensure in the state of residence.
+2. Current unencumbered licensure as a registered nurse in the USA.

 3. A cumulative 3.5 GPA from previous MSN coursework (those applicants with a 3.25-3.49 cumulative GPA from MSN coursework will be considered on a probationary status).